Advanced SVG Editing: Pro Techniques for Paths, Masks & Complex Files

 The best free SVG editor depends on your needs:

-- SVGMaker - Best for AI-assisted editing and path cleanup
+- SVGMaker - Best for AI-assisted editing, path cleanup, and downloading selected objects from your design

 - Inkscape - Best free desktop solution with advanced vector tools